WASdev/sample.rtcomm.healthcare/README.md

   + Select an existing installation
   + Select *Install from an archive or a repository* to download a new Liberty archive
 5. Follow the prompts:
-  + If you decided to download Liberty, choose "WAS Liberty V8.5.5.7 with Java EE 7 Web " please install the following add-ons when prompted
+  + If you decided to download Liberty, choose "WAS Liberty V8.5.5.7 Runtime " please install the following add-ons when prompted
     + `Real-Time Communications [rtcomm-1.0]` "rtcomm" in the text filter
     + `JsonP (javax.json) Sample [jsonp-1.0]` - Type "jsonp" in the text filter
-    + `Java Servlets 3.1 [servlet-3.1]` - Type "sevlet" in the text filter and scroll down
+    + `Java Servlets 3.1 [servlet-3.1]` - Type "servlet" in the text filter and scroll down

 ###### Add the User Directory from the Maven project and create a Server